-Many teams that have shifted to remote work are using communication apps like Teams to foster collaboration.
+Many teams that have shifted to remote work are using communication apps like Slack or Teams to foster collaboration.
 For many, this is a quicker means to ask questions and share ideas than email, which often ends up sitting unread in an inbox for hours.

 Another impactful tool is CRM, which provides real-time access to valuable customer data to users across the entire business.
 Information is updated in real-time and allows sales, marketing, and customer service teams to seamlessly do their jobs from home.

 From a management perspective, tools like CRM also offer insight into worker productivity.
 Leaders can see who is logged into the CRM, what actions are being performed, and other metrics that can indicate remote success.